sakoora0x/laravel-telegram-bot/README.md

 </inline-keyboard>
 ```

-If you want send POST data you must use this template:
+If you want to send POST data, you must use this template:

 ```html
 <inline-keyboard>